sajidsarker/sajidsarker.github.io/about.md

 Sometimes, I will be writing about writing as well, and share my thoughts and essays on eclectic interests which happen to catch my fancy in the moment.

 I think expression is important and it adds to the heterogeneity of information on the internet.
 That is as long as how I think and feel is not too banal.
-To that end I'll strive to be as original as possible with the utmost lack of effort as is marginally possible.
+To that end I'll strive to be as original as I can be with the utmost lack of effort as is marginally possible on my part.

 ## How can I contact you?